-One of the problems of Quick-Start is that unnecessary or unnecessarily-large Quick-Start Requests can "waste" potential Quick-Start bandwidth-even though routers do not make guaranteed reservations for the "allocated" bandwidth.
-Routers must keep track of the aggregate bandwidth represented by recently-approved Quick-Start requests so that the router is not overly optimistic in approving future requests.
+potential Quick-Start bandwidth-even though routers do not make guaranteed reservations for the "allocated" bandwidth.
+Routers must keep track of the aggregate bandwidth represented by recently-approved Quick-Start requests so that the router does not over-subscribe the available capacity.
 As a result, each approved request reduces the chances of approval for subsequent requests.
 Ideally, a sender should not use Quick-Start for data streams that are not expected to benefit from it, such as those with only a few packets of data to send.
 The TCP sender should, in theory, also avoid requesting an unnecessarily high sending rate.
 However, it can be difficult for the TCP sender to determine how much data will ultimately be transmitted and therefore to form a reasonable rate request.
-For example, in request-response protocols such as HTTP [6], the server does not know the size of the requested object during the TCP handshake; it hasn't yet received the data request.
+For example, in requestresponse protocols such as HTTP [6], the server does not know the size of the requested object during the TCP handshake; it hasn't yet received the data request.
 Once the web server does know the requested object, the application can try to determine the size of the object, and then tell TCP how many bytes will be sent; the objects are rarely written to the TCP socket buffers in a single atomic call.
 Even if the web server went to all of this trouble, with persistent HTTP connections there may still be more data that the web server does not yet know about.
 Finally, sometimes the application cannot even determine the size of an object because the object is being read from a pipe or some live source.
-In Section 5.2 we illustrate the problems of not making a reasonably accurate rate request and offer only a handful of aggregate measurements. some strategies for coping.
+In Section 5.2 we illustrate the problems of not making a reasonably accurate rate request and offer some strategies for coping.